 tips: definitely use the little round container of spices found at your seat (next to the water).
 Add it to the ramen and make the experience EXTRA magical (they actually sell this stuff at the restaurant (so popular)) // there can be quite a line to stand in around 11:30am when they open; opt for a later lunch (around 1:30pm), no line! 🙂 // you may feel silly, but use the bibs they provide (!!) — those juicy slurps don’t just go anywhere ;).

-Guys, I cannot stress how much fun this show was and how many times I was all “what the–!!”, giggling like a little school girl!
+Guys, I cannot stress how much fun this show at the Robot Restaurant was and how many times I was all “what the–!!”, giggling like a little school girl!
 TONS of colorful lights, loud music and people controlling GIANT robots with remote controls; what can get more TOKYO than this?!
 Oh, and you’re in some basement 3 floors underground or something.
 I meannn.

 It may seem super touristy (note: it is), but tourists and locals alike love this place for its super funky feeling.
 The show is separated into a few parts that includes a pre-show performance (hello men dressed in robot costumes on the sick guitars and drums!) and goes into some more amazing percussion music with choreographed performances, a Power Rangers-like live performance, laser show, and a full-out dance performance on the floor with remote-controlled cars at the end.
 As touristy as it may have seemed, we honestly had such a fun time!
 Just remember, if you’re seated in the front row to lean back when robot arms come close so you don’t get sliced (LOL); but don’t worry, they make you practice before the show starts!